 Step I: paired gRNA cloning

 The pooled oligonucleotide libraries were synthesized by CustomArray.
 Full-length oligonucleotides with dual gRNA spacers (i.e., 20-bp sequences used for targeting desired genes) were amplified by PCR using Kapa Hifi (Kapa Biosystems).
 The PCR reactions were set up according to manufacturer’s protocol, using 1 μl of synthesized oligonucleotide template (typically around 20 ng), an annealing temperature of 55 °C, and an extension time of 15 s.
 The numbers of cycles were tested to fall within the linear phase of amplification.
 28 cycles was used in this experiment.
-Sequence of the primers used were:
+Sequences of the primers used were:

 OLS_gRNA-SP_F: TATATATCTTGTGGAAAGGACGAAACACCG